Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

-Ke'Bryan Hayes -- batting .275 with three doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Adam Wainwright on the hill, on August 22 at 7:05 PM ET.
+After hitting .275 with three doubles, a home run, three walks and three RBI in his past 10 games, Ke'Bryan Hayes and the Pittsburgh Pirates face the St. Louis Cardinals (who will start Zack Thompson) at 12:35 PM ET on Wednesday.

-In his last game, he went 1-for-5 with a double against the Cardinals.
+In his last game he had a one-hit performance (1-for-5) against the Cardinals.

 Ke'Bryan Hayes Game Info & Props vs. the Cardinals